auth0/docs/articles/logs/query-syntax.md

 # Logs Query Syntax

 The [Management API logs endpoint](/api/v2#!/Logs/get_logs) allows to retrieve logs either by checkpoint (last retrieved log id) or by search criteria.
-We highly recommend to use the checkpoint approach to export logs to the external system of your choice and perform any search or analysis there as logs stored in our system are subject to [the retention period]().
+We highly recommend to use the checkpoint approach to export logs to the external system of your choice and perform any search or analysis there, as logs stored in our system are subject to [the retention period](/logs#how-long-is-log-file-data-available).
 You can use any of the [Export Auth0 logs to an external service](/extensions#export-auth0-logs-to-an-external-service) extensions to export the logs to the system of your choice (like Sumo Logic, Splunk or Loggly).

-For eventual searches that you require to perform on the Manage Dashboard or via the Management API, you can use the syntax described in
+For eventual searches that you require to perform on the Manage Dashboard or via the Management API, you can use the syntax described in this article to find your logs.

-.

 ## Query Syntax